readytensor/rt-binary-class-imbalance-results/README.md

+# Binary Class Imbalance Study

-# SMOTE analysis for binary classification on imbalanced datasets
+This repository contains the results of a study on the impact of SMOTE on binary classification performance on imbalanced datasets.

 ## Project Description